-Most changes will require a review and approval in the same manner as the original application.
-Please bring any proposed revisions or alterations to the attention of the permit staff before making changes in the field.
+Many field changes can be made with the concurrence of your inspector.
+However, some changes will require a review and approval in the same manner as the original application.
+Please submit your proposed revisions or alterations in ProjectDox before making changes in the field.

 Step 8: Project Completion

 When the project is completed and code compliance is determined, the inspector issues a final inspection.
-The final inspection marks the completion of your project and grants permission to occupy a building with the knowledge that it has met the minimum safety standards as required by code.
+The final inspection marks the completion of your project and, if required, the then issued Certificate of Occupancy grants permission to occupy a building with the knowledge that it has met the minimum safety standards as required by code.